siberianfox/tinygwiki/Refactoring-Switches-and-Probing.md

 Probe Cases
 * UC_: Edge Finder Probe: Find an edge using a probe and a touch-off operation
 * UC_: Corner Finder Probe: Find a corner using a probe and a touch-off operation
-* UC_: Center finder Probe: Find a center position using a conductive ring and a probe
+* UC_: Center Finder Probe: Find a center position using a conductive ring and a probe

 Other Cases
 * UC_: Soft Limits: Programmatically detected boundary conditions fire a processing exception